Skip to content

 Wornum Street Lights as Heritage Objects

-Today, Wornum lights are valued not simply as functional lighting, but as examples of historic street furniture.
-They sit alongside other recognised British lighting types, such as:
+Today, Wornum lights are valued not simply as functional infrastructure, but as examples of historic street furniture.
+They sit alongside other recognised British lighting types such as Rochester and Suggs street lights, illustrating the evolution of public lighting from purely functional equipment to designed elements of the streetscape.

 Reclaimed Wornum Street Lights at Fenori

-Reclaimed British heritage street lights from Fenori, showing a range of post top lamps and lanterns suitable for gardens, landscapes, and heritage installations.
+Reclaimed British heritage street lights from Fenori, showing a range of post-top lamps and lanterns suitable for gardens, landscapes, and heritage installations.

-Fenori handles reclaimed Wornum street lights and related components, including examples mounted on stands or adapted for private and project use.
+Fenori handles reclaimed Wornum street lights and related heritage components, including examples mounted on stands or adapted for private and project use.

-These reclaimed lights are suitable for:
+Reclaimed Wornum lights are suitable for:

 • Gardens and private estates